anesukafesu/MIS-Inform/README.md

 ### Project Structure

 The main program runs in the `main.py`.
 This file creates the menu and receives user input.
 Based on the user's input it calls a function from the submodules directory.
 These functions are responsible for rendering the content needs.
 However, before the main script runs, there is some preparation work that needs to be done.
-This is handled by the `misinform` bash script.
+This is handled by the `misystem` bash script.
 The script acts like a boot loader.
-When you write the `misinform` command, it does some preparatory work before running the `main.py` file that then takes over.
+When you write the `misystem` command, it does some preparatory work before running the `main.py` file that then takes over.

 ### Database
 The application relies on data stored in a cloud MySQL database.
-The `submodules/database.py` module provides an easy way to read data from the database.
-The module is documented.
+The `submodules/database.py` module provides an easy way to connect to the database and make SQL queries.
+For instructions on how to use `database.py` module, you can read its documentation and the documentation of its functions.
 This application only has read access to the database.

-Display the help page and exit.

 # Contributors
 Samuel